-Don’t Starve is a ruthless wilderness survival game that throws the “hand holding” of modern games out of the window.
+Don’t Starve is a ruthless wilderness survival game developed by the same team that created the excellent Mark of the Ninja.
 You are put into the shoes of an adventurer who wakes up in the middle of nowhere with no idea where he is.
 You must do your best to stay alive and not starve as long as possible, by gathering resources and fighting off evil.
 Sounds simple right?

 When you start out, you are awakened by a mystery man teasing that “You don’t look so good” and that “You should find something to eat before night comes”.
 The smarmy bastard is actually a hidden character you can unlock later on.
 Either way, he’s right.
 Your search will start small.
-Usually, you will want to find yourself some berry bushes for food and some twigs, grass and flint so you can start a fire and feed it with some wood you can harvest once you have made an axe.
-Because you definitely want to make some light for yourself before night fall.
+Usually, you will want to find yourself some berry bushes for food and some twigs, grass, and flint so you can start a fire and feed it with some wood you can harvest once you have made an ax.
+Because you definitely want to make some light for yourself before nightfall.

 Klei’s games have always had a unique art style.
 Don’t Starve strays a bit from their usual flash animation style characters and scenery.
 While it still has the clean lines of vector animation, it takes a turn for the gothic.
 Don’t Starve is visually stimulating in almost every way.

 Don’t Starve has many audio queues to it.
-Your going to want to hear when the hounds are about to attack or the shadow creature is going to snuff out your fire.
-These little tid bit sound effects are chilling to the bone.
-You hear voices in the background when your going insane and a music box plays as the shadow reaches his claw out at you.
+You’re going to want to hear when the hounds are about to attack or the shadow creature is going to snuff out your fire.
+These little tidbit sound effects are chilling to the bone.
+You hear voices in the background when you’re going insane and a music box plays as the shadow reaches his claw out at you.
 It adds a whole new depth to the game and is very handy.
 It’s heartbreaking to have great sound effects and a poor soundtrack.
 It unbalances the presentation a lot.